mariobox/Hugo-Source/content/post/gcs.md

 <pre><code>git clone /path/to/repository</code></pre>

-Clones (makes a working copy) of a repository you want to have in your computer.
-If the repository is in a repository host like [Github](http://www.github.com) the repository will typically have a URL like: https://github.com/username/username.github.io.git.
+Clones (makes a working copy) of an existing repository.
+If the repository is in a host like [Github](http://www.github.com) the path to repository will typically be a URL like: https://github.com/username/username.github.io.git.

 -----

 <pre><code>git status -s</code></pre>

-Shows you the status of files in current directory, in short notation.
+Shows you the status of files in the current directory, in short notation.
 You will get one or two characters to the left of the file name:

 * M: the file has been modified
 * A: new file that has been added to the staging area